 Psychology majors are trained to conduct research in a scientific manner.
 They have the ability to design studies, gather and analyze data, and summarize their conclusions.
 Psych majors gain knowledge in motivation and social psychology, which helps them understand how preferences for and attachments to products are formed by consumers.
 Interviewing skills, which psych majors develop while working with subjects for human studies, can help them structure and carry out effective focus groups.

 Psych majors who aspire to be market researchers should consider a minor in business or economics and choose psych projects with a business orientation.
 Complete internships related to marketing to further your chances of being hired for positions in the field.

 They have the writing skills necessary to compose compelling stories in order to convince editors and reporters to cover developments with their client.
 PR professionals often have to intervene to resolve emerging image issues with an organization.
-Psych majors have the knowledge of how attitudes are formed through social psychology and the problem-solving skills to devise effective strategies to repair a corporate image.
+Psych majors have the knowledge of how attitudes are formed through social psychology and the problem-solving skills to devise effective strategies to build or repair a corporate image.